 Lights for Sailboats

-The US Coast Guard has developed an elaborate scheme of navigation lights for boats and sailboats of all sizes on the York River and around the world so they can recognize each other at night and tell what direction they’re going.
+The US Coast Guard has developed an elaborate scheme of navigation lights for boats and sailboats of all sizes on the York River and around the world.
+Thay way, everyone can recognize each other at night and tell what direction they’re going.

 There’s a lot more to it, of course, but the system is logical and tested all the way up to commercial freighters.
 Some thought is required, not just memorization.
 Learning the nav lights makes sailing safe, comfortable and unique fun at night.